 Please note that same day time off requests require PTO to be utilized.
+No compensatory time may be used for same day time off requests.
 A minimum of 4 hours PTO will be removed from the student's PTO bank for all same day time off requests.
+Students in twelve-month programs are allotted three (3) exemptions to this rule, while students of 18-month programs are allotted five (5) exemptions to this rule.
 The program director may use discretion when determining the number of PTO hours to remove from the student's PTO bank for certain circumstances.
 Compensatory time must always be scheduled in advance and may not be used for same day requests, illness, and/or calling off.